pdaether/opsdash-client/README.md

 - **cpu** (CPU usage in %)
 - **uptime** (uptime of your node process in seconds - great to identify crashes or restarts)

-If you instantiate your reporter with `reportProcessMetrics` set to `true`, then this metrics will be reported automatically.
+If you instantiate your reporter with `reportProcessMetrics` set to `true`, then this metrics will be reported automatically (default).

 Otherwise you can start sending this metrics manually: